Aniruddh Dave

 Aniruddh Dave (born 21 July 1986) is an Indian film and television actor.
 Aniruddh made his debut in Imagine TV's Raajkumar Aaryyan.
 Later he entered Sahara One's Woh Rehne Waali Mehlon Ki to play the role of Deven.
 He played Rajveer in Mera Naam Karegi Roshan and was seen in Phulwa as Lakhiya.
 He also did a film named Tere Sang directed by Satish Kaushik.
 He was also seen in show Y.A.R.O Ka Tashan as Y.A.R.O, the main lead.
 Aniruddh Dave acted in the Hindi film Shorgul in 2016.

-He was last seen playing the role of inspector Hanuman Singh in Patiala Babes.